Learning linear dynamical systems under convex constraints: Introduction

 \subsection{Related work}

-\paragraph{Learning unstructured LDS.} A line of recent work has focused on deriving non-asymptotic error bounds for learning linear systems of the form \eqref{eq:lin_dyn_sys_mod}, without any explicit structural assumption on $A^*$.
+\paragraph{Learning unstructured LDS.} A recent line of work has focused on deriving non-asymptotic error bounds for learning linear systems of the form \eqref{eq:lin_dyn_sys_mod}, without any explicit structural assumption on $A^*$.
 The majority of these works analyze the OLS under different assumptions on $\rho(A^*)$, namely: strict stability ($\rho(A^*) < 1$) \cite{Jedra20,FaraUnstable18}; marginal stability ($\rho(A^*) \leq 1$) \cite{Simchowitz18a, Sarkar19}; purely explosive systems ($\rho(A^*) > 1$) \cite{FaraUnstable18,Sarkar19}.
 While $\est{A}$ is known in closed form, the main challenge in the analysis comes from handling the interaction between the matrix of covariates $x_t$, and that of noise terms $\eta_t$ due to their dependencies.
 Common techniques used in the analysis involve concentration results for self normalized processes \cite{selfnormbook, abbasi11}, and Mendelson's ``small-ball'' method \cite{pmlr-v35-mendelson14}, the latter of which was extended to dependent data in \cite{Simchowitz18a} leading to sharper error bounds.
 When $\rho(A^*) \leq 1$, the authors in \cite{Simchowitz18a} interpret the quantity $\lambda_{\min}(\Gamma_{T-1})$ as a measure of the signal-noise-ratio \cite{Simchowitz18a} -- larger values lead to improved error bounds.
 As mentioned earlier, the results of \cite{Jedra20} depend on a similar quantity, namely $\lambda_{\min}(\sum_{s=0}^{T-1} \Gamma_{s})$, which plays a key role in their error bounds.
-These terms do not appear explicitly within our analysis and it is unclear (albeit interesting) how this can be done.
-The main tools that we employ involve concentration results for the suprema of second-order subgaussian chaos processes indexed by a set of matrices \cite{krahmer14, dirksen15}; see Section \ref{subsec:tools} for details.
+These terms do not appear explicitly within our \revj{results, but this is likely an artefact of our analysis.} The main tools that we employ involve concentration results for the suprema of second-order subgaussian chaos processes indexed by a set of matrices \cite{krahmer14, dirksen15}; see Section \ref{subsec:tools} for details.